mike-molnar/nanopore-SV-analysis/README.md

 git clone https://github.com/mike-molnar/nanopore-SV-analysis.git
 ```

 Before running the workflow, you will need to download the reference genome.
 I have not included the download as part of the workflow because it is designed to run on a cluster that may not have internet access.
 You can use a local copy of GRCh38 if you have one, but the chromosomes must be named `chr1, chr2, ...` , and the reference can only contain the autosomes and sex chromosomes.
-To download the reference genome and index it, change to the reference directory of the workflow and run the script:
+To download the reference genome and index it, change to the reference directory of the workflow and run the `download_reference.sh` script:

 ```
 cd /path/to/nanopore-SV-analysis/reference